 We are also reaching and serving the greater Northern Ohio region with the growth of our NOWCorps program.
-This program is in its third year, with members across our region gaining valuable experience in stewardship and environmental education.
+This program is in its third year, with 15 current members working across our region gaining valuable experience in stewardship and environmental education.